Electric-Coin-Company/zashi-android/docs/Design System Generation.md

 ## Figma variables into json

-Use 'Variables Exporter For Dev Mode' figma plugin.
+Use [Variables Exporter For Dev Mode](https://www.figma.com/community/plugin/1306814436222162088) figma plugin.
 It outputs all variables into a simple structured json.

 ## Json variables into kotlin